Faculty Bios

 Lizzie Cooksey, Associate Instructor of Horn

 Lizzie Cooksey is a French Horn teaching artist from Louisville, Kentucky.
-She was the Adjunct Professor of Horn at Campbellsville University in 2023, and is a founding member of The Bourbon & Brass Company, a Louisville-based brass quintet, and the Indy 5, a Bloomington-based brass quintet.
+She was the Adjunct Professor of Horn at Campbellsville University in 2023, and is a founding member of The Bourbon & Brass Company, the Indy 5, a Two Much Horns.
 Lizzie enjoys performing in a wide variety of ensembles in her community, and has performed with many orchestras in the Midwest, including the Louisville Orchestra, Louisville Ballet, Richmond Symphony Orchestra, Carmel Symphony Orchestra, and the Butler Ballet.
 Lizzie has performed in festivals and competitions in the US and abroad including the International Women’s Brass Conference in 2022, the Rafael Mendez Brass Institute in 2022, the Berlin Opera Academy (Germany) in 2022, and the Saluzzo Opera Academy (Italy) in 2021.
 She was the winning representative for the state of Kentucky in the 2021 MTNA Young Brass Artist Solo Competition.

 Lizzie completed her master of music degree in music performance from the University of Louisville in 2021.
 She received her bachelor of music degree in music performance from Indiana University’s Jacobs School of Music in 2018, during which she spent a semester and summer abroad studying in Vienna and Berlin.
 Lizzie is currently working toward her doctorate degree in music at the Jacobs School of Music in Denise Tryon’s studio where she serves as the Associate Instructor of Horn for the IU Horn Studio and Brass Department.

-Lizzie is a composer and arranger, with her works being performed by a variety of musical groups, namely the Campbellsville University Faculty Brass Quintet, the UofL Horn Quartet, Indy 5, and the Bourbon & Brass Company.
+Lizzie is a composer and arranger, with her works being performed by a variety of musical groups, namely the Campbellsville University Faculty Brass Quintet, the UofL Horn Quartet, Indy 5, Two Much Horns, and the Bourbon & Brass Company.
 She teaches a private studio of hornists of varying ages, and enjoys performing works by underrepresented and emerging composers.
-In her time away from music, Lizzie enjoys cooking new inventive recipes, ballroom dancing, and leaning into her business side by learning about Venture Capital through the IU Venture Fellowship Program.
+In her time away from music, Lizzie enjoys cooking new inventive recipes, ballroom dancing, and leaning into her business side by learning with IU Innovates and the Venture Capital University.

 https://bourbonbrasscompany.com/